 I asked several people involved in end-of-life care if they agreed with Dr Hitchcock’s account, based strongly on personal anecdote.
 Ken Hillman, is professor of Intensive Care at the University of NSW, and practises at Liverpool Hospital.
 He’s author of Vital Signs: Stories from Intensive Care.
 “Over the last 20 years, more and more elderly frail people at the end of life are being put on ventilators and life support,” he told me.
 “And I’m not too sure that’s what they want.”
 He said “doctors are trained to keep on treating.”

 A 90-year-old patient with many ailments – coronary disease, a previous stroke, a bit of dementia – who came in with pneumonia and a urinary tract infection would be “actively treated….” he said.
 “I’d rarely see a doctor who’d stand back and be honest with the carer and patient….We need to be more honest with the elderly frail about their prognosis…some might not want to go into an acute hospital the next time.”

 I also asked Melbourne doctor Rodney Syme, author of A Good Death, and an advocate of voluntary assisted dying, for his opinion.
 He said the main problem, left undiscussed in the essay, is the failure of old people to make their end-of-life care wishes known.
 Everyone over 70 should be having that conversation with their GP.
-“When people come to hospital close to dying, and there’s no information about what that person wants,” Dr Syme said, “in the absence of knowing that person’s wishes Dr Hitchcock quite properly treats them.”
-However, Dr Hitchcock made a “grave mistake of being rather critical of advance care directives ….A lot of these people, if they’d had that conversation before they’d come to hospital, would not want to be saved.”
+“When people come to a hospital close to dying, and there’s no information about what that person wants,” Dr. Syme said, “in the absence of knowing that person’s wishes Dr. Hitchcock quite properly treats them.”
+However, Dr. Hitchcock made a “grave mistake of being rather critical of advance care directives ….A lot of these people, if they’d had that conversation before they’d come to the hospital, would not want to be saved.”

 What’s your experience of how hospitals treat very sick old people?
 Please comment.